• Home

 Expert Baking Tips

-• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
+• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cupcakes their dark hue.
 If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your cupcakes and frosting too dry and bitter.
+Do not use dark alone; it will make your cupcakes and frosting too dry and bitter.

 • Make the Homemade Buttermilk- Measure out ½ cup of milk of choice.
 Add in ½ tablespoon of white vinegar and stir to combine.
 Let it sit for 5-10 minutes and then stir again.
 It will appear chunky and that’s normal.